While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 - italic text to emphasize the names of their past companies

-By putting a unique twist on the cover letter and backing it up with a summary of their professional background, this candidate crafts a sales cover letter that’s both memorable and convincing.
+By putting a unique twist on the cover letter and backing it up with a summary of their professional background, this candidate created a cover letter that’s both memorable and convincing.

-If you want a cover letter introduction that’s a bit more traditional but equally impactful, immediately establish how you can help the company reach its goals or address a specific issue it’s facing.
+If you want to write an introduction that’s a bit more traditional but equally impactful, immediately establish how you can help the company reach its goals or address a specific issue it’s facing.

 7. The video cover letter